Skip to main content

 Faculty

 Gregory A. Thompson is the faculty director of the program.
-Professor Thompson teaches courses in the Department of Anthropology and has previously led two field schools in Korea in 2016 and 2019 (as well as two field schools in Provo).
+Professor Thompson teaches courses in the Department of Anthropology and has previously led three field schools in Korea in 2016, 2018, and 2023.

 880 KMBL